Friday, July 20, 2012

 Once satisfied that we were close on the various weights, we boarded the nearby #5 Metro line for the 15 minute trip back to the heart of Madrid, Puerta del Sol.

-For once, and ONLY once, I decided not to take my camera and just enjoy the scene and my wonderful wife fully one last evening in Europe.
+For once, and ONLY once, I decided not to take my camera and just enjoyed the scene and my wonderful wife fully one last evening in Europe.

 It was as lively as usual with street performers, tourists and locals out for a paseo, shopping, dining and drinking.